 It’s not the customers’ responsibility to tell you what to build, it’s the responsibility of the product manager to find out what are the problems and needs of the customers, and discuss with the development team how to best solve these problems.

-Companies get feature requests via social media, forums, contact forms, blog comments, emails, or from colleagues.
-These feature requests may come as bug reports, feature improvements, or fresh feature ideas.
-You might track them on different parts of your funnel – from sales and support to project management.
-The challenge is not to lose track and transform them into powerful insights that have the potential to make the product customer-centric.
+A huge amount of feedback and feature requests is usually coming from support channels.
+Companies also get feature requests via social media, forums, contact forms, blog comments, emails, or from colleagues.
+These feature requests may come as bug reports, feature improvements, or new feature ideas.
+You might track them on different steps of your funnel – from sales and support to project management.
+The challenge is not to lose track and transform feature requests into powerful insights that have the potential to make customer-centric product decisions.

 You might think that creating a web page with a feedback form would work.
 In fact, feature request tracking should have a much more complex approach to be effective.
 Below are the most commonly used examples of feature request management practices.